rafaco/InAppDevTools/README.md

  <img src="https://github.com/rafaco/InAppDevTools/wiki/images/social.png" width="50%">
 </p>

-**A library to enhances the internal compilations of Android apps with tools for their development team.
-It allows to report, inspect and debug your running app from the same screen when it's running.
-No cable needed, our UI shows over your app.**
+**A library to enhance the internal compilations of Android apps, adding usefull tools for their development team.
+It allows to inspect, report and debug your app from the same  screen when it's running, over your app.**

 - Get exclusive info about your running app (processes, task, threads, services...), your build (user, host, remote repo, local changes...), your app, the device and his OS.
 - View crash details immediately with graphic stacktrace, causing source lines, previous logs and screenshot.